freeflowuniverse/crystaltools/README.md

 publishtools develop
 #build all websites, will take long time
 publishtools build
-#specify to build for 1 specific websote
+#specify to build for 1 specific website
 publishtools build cloud
 ```